withastro/docs/src/pages/en/guides/integrations-guide/prefetch.md

 <details>
   <summary>Quick Install</summary>

-The experimental `astro add` command-line tool automates the installation for you.
+The `astro add` command-line tool automates the installation for you.
 Run one of the following commands in a new terminal window.
 (If you aren't sure which package manager you're using, run the first command.)
 Then, follow the prompts, and type "y" in the terminal (meaning "yes") for each one.

 ```sh
 # Using NPM